Researchers Explore The Link Between Eating Disorders and Ovarian Hormones

 - Are aged 18 to 42 years old with bulimia nervosa.

 - Have a BMI between 18.5 to 35 kg/m2.

-- Have a regular menstrual cycle and are not currently pregnant, breastfeeding or planning to become pregnant.
+- Have not skipped a menstrual period in the past 3 months and are not currently pregnant, breastfeeding or planning to become pregnant.

 - Are willing to take the study prescribed medications as instructed by the study team